What is the difference between Gold Filled vs Gold Plated?

 Should you buy gold plated jewelry?

 This question really does come down to preference and when you will be wearing the jewelry.
 Gold plated jewelry does have its place.
-Gold plated jewelry, when done right can look very nice.
-This means you can get a beautiful looking, and sometimes custom, piece of jewelry.
-If you are in the market for a new piece of jewelry but don't have a lot to spend then plating may be the best option.
-Gold plated jewelry should be handled with care as it often times does not last as long as other options.
-We recommend not wearing the jewelry in the shower or swimming pool or during any heavy activity.
-Limiting how and when you wear your plated jewelry will help extend the life of it.
+When done right, gold plated jewelry can look very nice.
+This means you can get a beautiful looking and custom piece of jewelry with intricate designs that you wouldn't be able to get in gold filled.
+If you are in the market for a new piece of jewelry with an intricate design and want gold or rose gold but don't want to pay the high price of solid gold, then a plated piece will be the best option.

 Gold plated jewelry can run anywhere from $5 to about $50 on the high end.
 Rose gold plated will sometimes be just a bit more expensive than gold plated.